ArchDruid19/BeetleboxImages/README.md

 # BeetleboxImages
-For the wiki is the images are needed
+For the wiki if the images are needed